PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

 ### Installing CMake

-1. Run the CMake installer,
+1. Run the CMake installer.
-2. It's easiest if you choose to add CMake to the PATH for all users,
+2. It's easiest if you choose to add CMake to the PATH for all users.
    - If you don't choose to do this, remember where you installed CMake.

 ### Loading the project

-1. Open Qt Creator,
+1. Open Qt Creator.
-2. Choose File->Open File or Project,
+2. Choose File->Open File or Project.
-3. Navigate to the Launcher source folder you cloned and choose CMakeLists.txt,
+3. Navigate to the Launcher source folder you cloned and choose CMakeLists.txt
-4. Read the instructions that just popped up about a build location and choose one,
+4. Read the instructions that have just popped up about a build location, and choose one.
-5. If you chose not to add CMake to the system PATH, tell Qt Creator where you installed it,
+5. If you chose not to add CMake to the system PATH, tell Qt Creator where you've installed it.
    - Otherwise you can skip this step.
-6. You should see "Run CMake" in the window,
+6. You should see "Run CMake" in the window.
    - Make sure that Generator is set to "MinGW Generator (Desktop Qt 5.6.x MinGW 32bit)",
-   - Hit the "Run CMake" button,
+   - Hit the "Run CMake" button.
    - You'll see warnings and it might not be clear that it succeeded until you scroll to the bottom of the window.
    - Hit "Finish" if CMake ran successfully.
-7. Cross your fingers and press the Run button (bottom left of Qt Creator)!
+7. Cross your fingers and press the "Run" button (bottom left of Qt Creator)!
-   - If the project builds successfully it will run and the Launcher window will pop up,
+   - If the project builds successfully it will run and the Launcher window will come on-screen.
-   - Test OpenSSL by making an instance and trying to log in.
-If Qt Creator couldn't find OpenSSL during the CMake stage, login will fail and you'll get an error.
+   - Test OpenSSL by making an instance, and trying to log in.
+If Qt Creator couldn't find OpenSSL during the CMake stage, login will fail, and you'll get an error.

 The following .dlls are needed for the app to run (copy them to build directory if you want to be able to move the build to another pc):